Frederick William, Duke of Brunswick-Wolfenbüttel: Exile in Britain

 Belmont House (now Brunswick House) Vauxhall, home of the Duke of Brunswick in London.

-As the son of King George III's sister, Princess Augusta, Duchess of Brunswick, and brother of Caroline, Princess of Wales, Frederick William was intimately related to the British Royal Family.
-After departing the continent he settled in London between 1810 and 1813 where he set up his court-in-exile at Belmont House (later renamed as Brunswick House)in Vauxhall, just over the River from St James's Palace.
+As the son of King George III's sister, Princess Augusta, Duchess of Brunswick, and brother of Caroline, Princess of Wales, Frederick William was intimately related to the British royal family.
+After departing the continent he settled in London between 1810 and 1813 where he set up his court-in-exile at Belmont House (later renamed as Brunswick House) in Vauxhall, just over the River Thames from St James's Palace.
 During his time in London he became famed at court for his taciturn and misanthropic disposition.
-He was frequent visitor to St James's palace where he became a confirmed favourite of the Prince of Wales and Chesterfield House in Greenwich, where his mother the Dowager Duchess of Brunswick had taken up residence in exile.
-Curiously, during his time in London the Duke was credited, by Lord Albermarle, with having contributed to the introduction the moustache into Georgian Britain.
+He was a frequent visitor to St James's palace where he became a confirmed favourite of the Prince of Wales and Chesterfield House in Greenwich, where his mother the Dowager Duchess of Brunswick had taken up residence in exile.
+Curiously, during his time in London the Duke was credited, by Lord Albemarle, with having contributed to the introduction of the moustache into Georgian Britain.